MichaelMuchiri23/phase-2-Code-Challenge-Bank-of-FlatIron/bank-of-flatiron/README.md

 -In the ./src/components,you will find the Header.js file with a component that displays the name of the bank and the Table.js file with a component that displays a table containing all the transaction information.

+-It also has Form.js file with a component that renders a searchbar for filtering items and submitting data into the table.

 -Lastly,there is the App.js file that has a parent component called App that renders the Header and Table components.